Heard of it?

 We were here in the evening and it wasn’t busy at all.

-– Tower of Terror and Aerosmith roller coaster are supposedly amazing according to some Disney cast members at Magic Kingdom.
+– Tower of Terror and Aerosmith roller coaster are supposedly amazing according to some Disney cast members at the Magic Kingdom.
 We wouldn’t know.
 We were there after a big meal so opted not to go on the rides that night.
 Smart move for us and for the others around us.

 – Hollywood Studios had the best gift shops of all the parks, in my humble opinion.